jimmyland/maw/README.md

-some stupid sh\*t i made for
+MAW is a MOD of what ncase made for
 [the stupid sh*t no one needs 2018 hackathon](https://bostonstupidhackathon.com/)

-all my stupid code dedicated to the stupid public domain. art and music from random animes, i don't even know.
+all code dedicated to the public domain. sounds/music are listed alongside attributions in the sounds directory (each sound has a corresponding .txt file with info about where it came from) drawings are by me (jimmy)